-The increase of the income, arising from the chapel, was an Increase of revenue from the object of the next importance in chapel. point of revenue; and in this the charity was more early in its fuccess.
-The general committee, in order to ensure a maintenance to a blind boy of the hospital, had in 1758 been induced to give directions for his being regularly instructed in music, at the expence of the charity; a fimilar order was made in 1768, and again in 1771; and the feeds of benevolence in these, as in most instances, have been returned with tenfold produce into the bosom of the charity; for the three perfons fo \ instructed have lived to contribute very tage to themselves, to the funds on which ductors of the charity, how honourably this example of benevolence has been repaid by the gratitude and fervices of the objects of that benevolence; and how proper it will be that these orders should be occasionally adopted as precedents.
+The increase of the income, arifing from the chapel, was an Increase of reveobject of the next importance in chapel. point of revenue; and in this the charity was more early in its fuccess.
+The general committee, in order to enfure a maintenance to a blind boy of the hospital, had in 1758 been induced to give directions for his being regularly instructed in music, at the expence of the charity: a fimilar order was made in 1768, and again in 1771; and the feeds of benevolence in these, as in most instances, have been returned with tenfold produce into the bosom of the charity; for the three perfons fo \ instructed have lived to contribute very ductors of the charity, how honourably this example of benevolence has been repaid by the gratitude and fervices of the objects of that benevolence; and how proper it will be that these orders should be occasionally adopted as precedents.

-The orders for the instruction of these three perfons are subjoined, with a view of reminding the conductors
+\ The orders for the instruction of these three persons are subjoined, with a view of reminding the conductors very abundantly, and with credit and advantage to themselves, to the funds on which their